dostuffthatmatters/video-transport-stream-downloader/README.md

 ...
 ```

 After fetching the chunklist, the tool will download all `.ts` files, merge them into one big file and convert this file into an MP4 file.
-It uses `curl`, `wget` and `ffmpeg` under the hood.
+It uses `wget` and `ffmpeg` under the hood.

 <br/>